Return to Index

 Why Some Groups Are Left Out

 Historically, certain segments of the population have been largely omitted from clinical trials of new drugs.
-These groups include children, women of childbearing potential, and elderly people.
+These groups include children, women who may or plan on becoming pregnant, and elderly people.

 There are several reasons for this: